SANTONLA/SANTONLA/README.md

-- 👋 Hi, I’m @SANTONLA
+- 👋 Hi, I’m @SANTONLAR

 - 👀 I’m interested in SQL, Matlab, R Studio; Github tips
 - 🌱 I’m currently learning how to do a CV on Github
 - 💞️ I’m looking to collaborate on BI projects.